 The mission of Auburn Thunder Soccer Association is to provide competitive youth soccer opportunities by offering a challenging and educational program, while developing a lifelong passion for the sport in all of our athletes.
 Our program is dedicated to the development of both individual and team skills while emphasizing leadership, character, good sportsmanship, and commitment to compete at the highest level of desired play.

-The Auburn Thunder Soccer Club has a Board of Directors, consisting of a President, Vice President, Secretary, Treasurer, Executive Director, Advanced League Director, Recreational League Director, Athletic Director, and League Sports Coordinator.
-The standing committees for the Auburn Soccer Association include the: Program Committee; Facilities, Equipment, & Concessions; Recruitment and Scholarship; Public Relations; Referee Liaison; Fundraising and Sponsorship; Tournament; Nominating; and Bylaws/Policies Committee.
-The guidelines and responsibilities for each committee are listed in the Club Bylaws.
+The Auburn Thunder Soccer Club has a newly formed Board of Directors, consisting of a President, Vice President, Secretary, Treasurer, Parent Liaison, City of Auburn liaison, Club Registrar, & Director of Coaching.
+The guidelines and responsibilities for each board position are listed in the Club Bylaws & Policies.

 The Director of Coaching and Assistant Director of Coaching oversee the coaching and training staff for the club.
 The Director is chosen on an annual basis by the board of directors.
 The assistant director of coaching is selected by the director, once he/she is appointed.
 The directors organize and conduct try-outs, form teams, assign coaches, develop Academy curriculum, and oversee coaching needs for all teams.